swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 need a fan connected to the front connector

 Adding fan(s) may workaround these problems.
-You can do it without modifications to your motherboard or cabling by adding the appropriate single or dual mount.
-Alternatively, You can also use the cable without the mount to add a second fan elsewhere.
+You can do it without modifying your workstation's motherboard or existing cabling by adding a 3D-printed single fan mount or a dual fan mount with a constructed cable.
+Alternatively, for the later case, you can use the cable without the mount to add a second fan elsewhere.

 ## Model and Parts